 Baby cribs provided to guests must meet safety standards established by the Consumer Products Safety Commission.

 If you provide dishes and glassware, you must sanitize all of them between guests.
 Proper warewashing requires a three-compartment sink or commercial dishmachine.
 Vacation rentals and timeshare projects that do not have the facilities to comply with this requirement must post a notice informing guests that the dishes and glassware have not been sanitized according to public food service establishment standards.
-The notice must include the specific language on the notice available from the division.
+The notice must include the specific language on the notice available from the division (Notification of Exception to Sanitization Requirements – PDF).

 Keep the establishment free of vermin.